thijoubert/chulapa/collections/_posts/2021-07-06-Control-PowerPlatform-Access.md

 <br/>
 ## Default access to Power Automate
-Out user wants to create a new workflow to forward his mails to his personal address.
+Our user wants to create a new workflow to forward his mails to his personal address.

 When he reaches <https://france.flow.microsoft.com/en-us/>, he lands on the page below.
 Without any configuration by the organization, four possibilities are offered by default:
 1. "Sign In"